-The evaluation of alternatives is an integral component of the EA.
+The evaluation of alternatives is a central component of the EA.
 A sound evaluation process is based on five key principles:

-- The evaluation of alternatives must be comprehensive and systematic; - The process must be rational and understandable; - The results must be replicable; - The data must be traceable; and - The entire activity must be participatory, with broad input from the public, stakeholders, regulatory agencies, municipalities, etc.
+- The evaluation of alternatives must be comprehensible and systematic; - The process must be rational and understandable; - The results must be replicable; - The data must be traceable; and - The entire process must be participatory, with broad but not duplicative opportunities for input from the public, stakeholders, regulatory agencies, municipalities, Aboriginal Communities, etc.

-The Ontario Ministry of Environment recommends that the evaluation approach should be clearly described and government ministries, municipalities, agencies, First Nations and the public should be asked for their comments early in the EA study.
+At the outset and at key points during the study, the Ontario Ministry of the Environment (MOE) recommends that the evaluation approach should be clearly described and government ministries, municipalities, agencies, First Nations and the public should be asked for their comments early in the IEA study.
 The method(s) used to predict net environmental effects and evaluate advantages and disadvantages should clearly identify the relative differences and key impact trade-offs.

 A Reasoned Argument (or Trade-Off) method will be used to identify a preferred alternative.
 The Reasoned Argument (Trade-Off) evaluation component will provide a clear presentation to stakeholders of the key trade-offs between the various evaluation factors and the reasons why one alternative is preferred over another.
-During the EA study, the decision making process will be clearly documented to support a traceable process and to ensure that it is understandable to those who may be affected by the decisions.
+During the IEA study, the decision making process will be clearly documented to support a traceable process and to ensure that it is understandable to those who may be affected by the decisions.